ATA Carnet's - A passport for goods

 What do you need to think of when exhibiting?

-Businesses often forget about the details for offloading and building their stands and materials.
+Businesses often forget about the details of offloading and building their stands and materials.
 Some things to bear in mind are:

 - Where’s the consignment getting offloaded and who’s transporting the stand to where it’ll be set up?